This post gives you a great gingerbread cookie option when you’re adhering to a Vegan Diet.

 Sift all of the dry ingredients together!

 It’s that simple.
-This not only helps prevent clumps as you’re mixing the gingerbread cookie dough but it also helps to even out the spices.
+This not only helps prevent clumps but it also helps to even out the spices.
 I like to do this BEFORE I tackle the moist ingredients.
-Use a separate bowl and just set aside until you’re ready for it.
+Do it in a separate bowl and just set aside until you’re ready for it.

 Mixing the gingerbread cookie moist ingredients

 To begin, use the entire box of Miyoko’s Vegan Butter.
-If you can’t find it in your store, you can substitute in most grocery stores.
+If you can’t find it in your store, you can substitute.
 I just have been really happy with this brand.

 Add it all by itself to the blender and mix until smooth.